jnertl/agenttools/README.md

 - **LLM_PROVIDER**: Default provider ('gemini' or 'ollama')
 - **GEMINI_MODEL**: Gemini model name (default: gemini-pro)
 - **OLLAMA_MODEL**: Ollama model name (default: llama2)
+ - **SYSTEM_PROMPT_FILE**: Mandatory path to a text file containing the system prompt.
+The file may contain placeholders of the form `{{VARNAME}}` which will be replaced by the corresponding environment variable at startup.
+The agent will fail to start if a referenced environment variable is missing.

 ## Quick Start